-ucture policies Bus stop categorisation and design: bus stops are categorised on the basis of the NZTA One Network Framework as shown in Table 9.
-The design of bus stop infrastructure should adhere to NZTA Public Transport Design Guidance and New Zealand Crime Prevention Through Environmental Design guidelines, and support high-quality end-to-end journey experience.
+Infrastructure policies IN P1 Bus stop categorisation and design: Bus stops are categorised on the basis of the NZTA Waka Kotahi One Network Framework as shown in Table 9.
+The design of bus stop infrastructure should adhere to NZTA Waka Kotahi Public Transport Design Guidance and New Zealand Crime Prevention Through Environmental Design guidelines, and support high quality end to end journey experience.
 Investment in bus stop facilities should aim, to the extent practical, to include elements as laid out in Table 9.
-Accessibility: public transport infrastructure and facilities, as well as supporting infrastructure such as footpaths and crossings, are designed and constructed in a way that aligns with universal design principles to prioritise the accessibility, safety and comfort of all passengers.
-Bus stop locations: decisions about the locations and spacing of bus stops will consider: the service design principles in SD P1 the suitability of the street environment and impact on adjacent land, including the ability to install elements of the features outlined in Table 9 efficient spacing, ideally 300-400 metres in continuous urban environments, that avoids slowing down services and allows for concentration of investment into fewer stops access to locations that are heavily used by people with mobility impairments, such as retirement homes.
-Central city and interchange operations: central city bus stops, including but not limited to any interchanges will: support network legibility and opportunities to connect between services have sufficient capacity for passenger and bus movements, including reasonable increases in frequency be located at a place that does not divert services from efficient and direct routings support a safe, attractive street environment for all users be consistent with the efficient operations of exempt and excluded bus services in the area and passenger connections between exempt and contracted services be right-sized so as to achieve value for money in construction and operations.
+IN P2 Accessibility: Public transport infrastructure and facilities, as well as supporting infrastructure like footpaths and crossings, are designed and constructed in a way that aligns with universal design principles to prioritise the accessibility, safety and comfort of all passengers.
+IN P3 Bus stop locations: Decisions about the locations and spacing of bus stops will consider: The service design principles in SD P1 The suitability of the street environment and impact on adjacent land, including the ability to install elements of the features outlined in Table 9 Efficient spacing, ideally 300-400m in continuous urban environments, that avoids slowing down services and allows for concentration of investment into fewer stops Access to locations that are heavily used by people with mobility impairments, such as retirement homes IN P4 Central city and interchange operations: Central city bus stops, including but not limited to any interchanges will: Support network legibility and opportunities to connect between services Have sufficient capacity for passenger and bus movements, including reasonable increases in frequency Be located at a place that does not divert services from efficient and direct routings Support a safe, attractive street environment for all users Be consistent with the efficient operations of exempt and excluded bus services in the area, and passenger connections between exempt and contracted services Be right-sized so as to achieve value for money in construction and operations

-Infrastructure policies INP5 Park and ride: the following principles will guide the assessment and development of park and ride facilities: · Consider the potential of park and ride as an alternative to providing car parking for developments in high demand urban areas • Consider the potential to improve other access options, including feeder services, and enhanced walking, cycling and micro-mobility access • Ensure alignment with future land use plans, and flexibility to respond to future land use changes • Locate to serve travel patterns which cannot effectively be served by public transport alone, or active transport connections, due to factors such as urban form and density · Locate to intercept car commuters as early as possible in their journey and ahead of bottlenecks to avoid adding to existing congestion • Locate and design to extend coverage of the public transport network • Locate and design to maximise uptake by people who would otherwise make their whole journey by car.
-INP6 Enabling assets: move towards a mixed model for control or ownership of strategic enabling assets, such as electric bus depots.
+Infrasti ructure policies IN P5 Park and ride: The following principles will guide the assessment and development of park and ride facilities: Consider the potential of park and ride as an alternative to providing car parking for developments in high demand urban areas Consider the potential to improve other access options, including feeder services, and enhanced walking, cycling and micro-mobility access Ensure alignment with future land use plans, and flexibility to respond to future land use changes • Locate to serve travel patterns which cannot effectively be served by public transport alone, or active transport connections, due to factors such as urban form and density Locate to intercept car commuters as early as possible in their journey and ahead of bottlenecks to avoid adding to existing congestion Locate and design to extend coverage of the public transport network Locate and design to maximise uptake by people who would otherwise make their whole journey by car.
+IN P6 Enabling assets: Move towards a mixed model for control or ownership of strategic enabling assets, such as electric bus depots.
 Decisions to own, or take a level of control over, strategic enabling assets will be based on maintaining a competitive supplier market and achieving value for money in service contracts.